 Web Application Development

-JobReady web applications are developed with using security best practice.
+JobReady web applications are developed using security best practice.
 All developers are trained to be aware of OWASP security guidelines.
-Database queries are parameterized.
+Database queries are parameterised.
 Application inputs and outputs are properly sanitised and encoded.
 Errors and exceptions are logged and monitored.

 JobReady divides its systems into separate networks to better protect more sensitive data.
 Systems supporting testing and development activities are hosted in a separate network from systems supporting production websites.
 Customer data is only permitted to exist in the production and staging networks, the most tightly controlled networks.